mtukeric-loreal/GettingAndCleaningData/CodeBook.md

-labels - codebook for activity, number and label testSet - test observations trainSet - train obesrvations activity - temp variable used to add activity label into testSet and trainSet combinedSet - dataset returned combined of testSet and trainSet grouped by subject and activity and each column presenting mean of values for group
+labels - codebook for activity, number and label testSet - test observations trainSet - train obesrvations combinedSet - dataset returned combined of subject, activities and observations in one set.
+	also, this set is aggregated and saved and returned as result